-All of the Bible passages in this section are taken from Luke's historical account.
-In his gospel Luke recorded eleven homes where Jesus was invited, and Jesus accepted every invitation-three of the invitations He accepted were from His enemies who just wanted to trap Him!
-Look up the first three homes Jesus visited and try to put yourself in the place of Jesus' hosts.
+In his gospel Luke recorded eleven homes where Jesus was invited, and Jesus accepted every invitation-even though three of the invitations were from His enemies who just wanted to trap Him!
+Look up the first three homes Jesus visited and write down how you would have felt if you were in the place of Jesus' hosts.

-1. Luke 1:39-45 Jesus' hosts Elizabeth & Zacharias How I would feel if it were my home:
+1. Luke 4:38-41 Jesus' hosts Simon Peter How I would feel if it were my home:

-2. Luke 4:38-41 Simon Peter

-Luke 5:17-26 Simon Peter (probably)
+2. Luke 5:17-26 Simon Peter (probably)

 3. Luke 5:27-32 Matthew Levi